nimicent/watson-beat/README.md

 Step Eight: Import MIDI files from Watson to audio editor
 -------------

-All Operating Systems can use Soundtrap or Soundation in the browser as long as they can use Firefox or Chrome
+**All Operating Systems can use Soundtrap or Soundation in the browser as long as they can use Firefox or Chrome**
 <br></br>
+Others...
 Mac: Garageband
 <br></br>
 Windows: Mixcraft
 <br></br>
-Linux: Soundtrap, Soundation
+Linux: Soundtrap, Soundation, online DAWs.
+LMMS has a learning curve.

 SOUNDTRAP
 ---------